 About

-calder2I am a professor in the Department of Statistics & Data Sciences (SDS) at the University of Texas at Austin and serve as department chair.
-I am also the Director of the Science and Technology Core and a faculty research associate of UT’s Population Research Center.
+I am a professor in the Department of Statistics & Data Sciences (SDS) at the University of Texas at Austin and serve as department chair.
+I am also an Associate Director of the Population Research Center (PRC) and a PRC faculty scholar.

 Prior to joining the UT faculty in the fall of 2019, I spent 16 years at The Ohio State University in the Department of Statistics.
 From 2018-2019, I also served as co-director of the Mathematical Biosciences Institute, one of eight NSF Mathematical Sciences research Institutes.